visionmedia/stats/Readme.md

 ## Example

- The following is an example of `jss(1)` running against the nodejs core libraries, completing in less than 300ms.
+ The following is an example of `stats(1)` running against the nodejs core libraries, completing in less than 300ms.

 ```
- λ projects: jss --totals node/lib
+ λ projects: stats --totals node/lib

 totals:
   loc: 14855